cpraveen/numa/float.md

 from pylab import *
 ```

 We are used to decimal system for counting.
 In general we can use any base $\beta$ for the number system.
 On most modern computers, the base $\beta = 2$, i.e., we use the binary number system.
-Any non-zero number $x$ is written as
+On a computer using base $\beta$, any non-zero number $x$ is written as

 $$
 x = s \cdot (.a_1 a_2 \ldots a_t)_\beta \cdot \beta^e = \textrm{(sign)} \cdot